-Reps meeting their is what makes the world go-’round for sales managers.
+Reps meeting their sales quota is what makes the world go-’round for sales managers.
 And if revenues are growing month-on-month thanks to a highly productive sales team, your company is running like a well-oiled machine.

 Unfortunately, though, this isn’t always the case.
 So what do you do if your sales reps are among the 67% who aren’t meeting their quotas?
 In an increasingly competitive marketplace, that’s not going to fly.

 If you want to give your team members a boost and help them hit their targets, it’s important to make the selling process as seamless and intuitive as possible.
 Using the right strategies and tools – from training to eSignature apps – is a crucial part of the solution.

 A sales quota is the key measure for your team’s overall success.
 Managers set a dollar value or other KPI that must be achieved by each salesperson for the day, week, month, quarter, or year.

 If you want to establish targets that are equally ambitious and reasonable, you must take into account historical sales data, sales initiatives during that time period, and your sales team’s bandwidth.